Highlights: Day three at the Australian Open

 The temperature is forecast to reach 32 degrees Celsius (90F) before a late cool change brings rain.

-Petra Kvitova, runnerup to Osaka in Melbourne last year, was playing unseeded Spaniard Paula Badosa in the opening match at Rod Laver Arena.

-Compiled by Ian Ransom; Editing by Sam Holmes
+Compiled by Ian Ransom; Editing by Peter Rutherford